 When sufficient memory is again available, data-ingestion resumes.

-Items are selected for ejection based on metadata that each contains, indicating whether the item can be classified as Not Recently Used (NRU).
+Items are selected for ejection based on metadata that each contains, indicating whether the item has been recently used.
 If an item has not been recently used, it is a candidate for ejection.

 The relationship of

 mem_high_wat to the bucket’s overall memory quota is illustrated as follows:

 mem_high_wat is 85%.

 The default settings can be changed by means of the

 Scans for items that have expired, and erases them from memory and disk; after which, a tombstone remains for a default period of 3 days.

 The expiry pager runs every 60 minutes by default: for information on changing the interval, see

 cbepctl set flush_param.